josefophe/simple_shell/README.md

 # Simple Shell

-This is a Simple Shell for ALX task written by Hassan and Joseph
+This is a Simple Shell for ALX task

 ## Files